On Hecke and asymptotic categories for a family of complex reflection groups: Introduction

 \section{Introduction}

 Weyl groups are among the most important objects in algebra, as they govern the representation theory of their associated reductive group.
 Weyl groups are real reflection groups and special cases of \emph{complex reflection groups}, and it is an interesting question what kind of `reductive group' is associated with a complex reflection group.
-These `reductive groups' are believed to exist in a certain sense, and they were famously named by Brou{\'e}--Malle--Michel \cite{BrMaMi-spets} after the Greek island Spetses: such a `reductive group' is called a \emph{spets}.
+These `reductive groups' are (probably) not reductive groups themselves, but are believed to exist in a certain sense and share many combinatorial and representation theoretical features of reductive groups.
+They were famously named by Brou{\'e}--Malle--Michel \cite{BrMaMi-spets} after the Greek island Spetses: such a `reductive group' is called a \emph{spets}.

 We cannot provide a definitive answer to what spetses are, but recent developments indicate that Soergel bimodules, also known as \emph{Hecke categories}, can often serve as a replacement whenever an associated geometric or Lie theoretic picture is missing.